 Our joy doesn’t and can't come from the Christmas season, it comes from Christ alone.

-This probably means we don’t get everything done on our ideal Christmas to do list.
-But when we can remember that God is the one upholding us and that when He looks at us (and all our obvious failures) he only sees Jesus’s perfection.
+This probably means you won't get everything done on your ideal Christmas to do list, even if you write it down.
+But it does mean that you need to remind yourself (and those around you!) that God is the one upholding you.
+When He looks at you (and all your obvious failures and half finished lists) he only sees Jesus’s perfection.

 What a relief for us to be able to rest in that as we celebrate the Gospel as the very reason that Jesus came to Earth as a baby.